AmalAsh/Feed-Reader-Testing/README.md

 1. Download or clone this Git repository
 2. Open the project folder
 3. Open the 'index.html' file using your preferred browser
-4. The tests and their will appear at the bottom of the page with an indication of them passing or failing
+4. The tests will appear at the bottom of the page with an indication of them passing or failing

 ## How to add new tests
 To add new tests to the application do the following: